Learning in repeated auctions: Deriving revenue-maximizing auctions

-\begin{itemize} \item[i)] the allocation rule is monotone and \item[ii)] the payment of the winning bidder is the minimum bid guaranteeing that he would still have won the auction.\end{itemize} Given a monotone allocation rule and assuming 0-rationality, the payment rule is unique. \end{corollary2} \begin{proof} The proof is almost identical, one just need to make the various computations pointwise (for any vector $x_{-i}$) instead than in expectation. \end{proof} This characterization can be extended to very general mechanisms in \citep{archer2001truthful}.
+\end{proof} \begin{corollary2} [\cite{Myerson81}] An auction is DSIC if and only if \begin{itemize} \item[i)] the allocation rule is monotone and \item[ii)] the payment of the winning bidder is the minimum bid guaranteeing that he would still have won the auction.\end{itemize} Given a monotone allocation rule and assuming 0-rationality, the payment rule is unique. \end{corollary2} \begin{proof} The proof is almost identical, one just needs to make the various computations pointwise (for any vector $x_{-i}$) instead of in expectation. \end{proof} This characterization can be extended to very general mechanisms \citep{archer2001truthful}.